Stabilized Benders decomposition for energy planning under climate uncertainty: Conclusion

 \section{Conclusion}

-This paper applied BD to two-stage stochastic problems for energy planning under climate uncertainty, a key problem for the design of renewable energy systems.
+This paper applied BD to two-stage stochastic problems for energy planning under climate uncertainty, a critical problem for designing renewable energy systems.
 To improve performance, we modify the standard algorithm and adapt various refinements to the problem's characteristics---a simple continuous MP, and few but large SPs.
-These refinements include inexact cuts and valid inequalities, but the focus is on stabilization methods to mitigate the oscillating behavior of BD.
-Specifically, we compare proximal and level bundle methods to a quadratic trust-region approach that is theoretically equivalent but has not been applied to continuous problems in the literature so far.
+These refinements include inexact cuts, valid inequalities, and parallelization, but the focus is on stabilization methods to mitigate the oscillating behavior of BD.
+We test a broad range of bundle methods and configurations, including a quadratic trust-region, which is theoretically equivalent to other quadratic methods but novel for continuous problems.

-In a quantitative case-study stabilization accelerates BD by a factor of four to ten slightly increasing solve time of the MP, but greatly reducing the number of iterations.
-With the computational resources at our disposal, our refined BD outperforms off-the-shelf solvers for the deterministic equivalent if planning covers more than four weather years, because run-time does not increase with the number of scenarios thanks to distributed computing.
-Among the three investigated stabilization methods, the trust-region approach demonstrates the best performance, followed by the level bundle method, which is on average 33\% slower.
+In a quantitative case-study, all stabilization methods can significantly reduce computation time compared to the standard algorithm.
+However, the quadratic trust-region and the non-quadratic box-step method have practical advantages.
+Firstly, these methods have proven to be robust because their performance is less sensitive to the numeric configuration.
+As a result, they require less fine-tuning to a specific problem to achieve good results.
+Second, the practical implementation of these methods is more straightforward.

-By using inexact cuts and setting higher convergence tolerances for the SPs in the initial iterations, we achieved an average reduction of computation time by 28\%.
-However, our implementation of valid inequalities did not yield any improvements.
+The developed algorithm can also benefit from inexact cuts and valid inequalities, but there are also adverse effectand no clear trend.
+On the other hand, parallelization consistently improves performance by a factor corresponding to the number of SPs divided by two, which translates to a parallelization efficiency of 50\%.
+Overall, the refined algorithm accelerates the vanilla BD algorithm by a factor of 100.
+Thanks to parallelization, its computation time remains constant when the number of scenarios increases.
+Cherry-picked setups can already outperform off-the-shelves solvers for the deterministic equivalent for two scenarios; more general algorithm setups start to achieve this around six scenarios, but note that performance can vary for other model setups beyond the range tested in this paper.